GSA/MD-GitHub-Admin/README.md

 # MD-GitHub-Admin
-Documentation on how the MD team can collaborate through GitHub

 Git and GitHub can seem bewildering at first.
-This documenation will simplify and clarify common workflows and provide our team with a standard way of doing things.
+This documenation will simplify and clarify common workflows and provide our team with a standard way of doing things together.

 ## Our Team
 Our [team](https://github.com/orgs/GSA/teams/ogp-evidence-and-analysis) can give members [administrative, write, or read permissions](https://help.github.com/articles/managing-access-to-your-organization-s-repositories/).
 Even if you have `write` access into a repository, we strongly encourage the submission of pull requests for improvements or fixes.